-It can happen at any point in your professional life, no matter what role or industry you're in.
+It can happen at any point in your professional life, no matter your role or industry.
 One day you're moving along in your career, quite content with the path you see before you, and then one day, years or decades later, you find yourself feeling stagnant, uninspired, unengaged, or lost.

-This is quite a common occurrence as the pace of business sweeps us along and personal lives shift and challenge our priorities.
+This is quite a common occurrence as the pace of business sweeps us along, and personal lives shift and challenge our priorities.
 Whether you are worried that this scenario might happen to you or you are living through it now, it’s never too late to take charge of the trajectory of your career.

 While some people will have defined milestones or goals in mind from the very beginning, others may take a job early on and follow the opportunities as they arise, defining and redefining their career aspirations as they go.
 Wherever you find yourself on the spectrum, getting yourself on a career trajectory that aligns with your personal and professional goals, values, and aspirations, will take some intentionality.

-At any point in your career, you should periodically stop and reflect inwards.
+You should periodically stop and reflect inwards at any point in your career.
 Practicing mindfulness will ensure you are considering your feelings and surroundings.
-During which time, ask yourself - am I fulfilled in this role?
+During this time, ask yourself - am I fulfilled in this role?
 Is my company or team bringing out the best in me?
 Are the projects I am working on engaging?

-2. Know What You Want
+Know What You Want

-4. Advocate For Yourself
+Advocate For Yourself

 We can often feel compelled to say yes to an opportunity because it is put before us.
-But before you do, take just a moment to think about how it fits into the trajectory of your career.
-If it is going to take you off track of a goal you have had your sights set on and have been working day and night to achieve, it is okay to advocate for yourself and decline.
+But before you do, take just a moment to think about how it fits into your career goals.
+If it is going to take you off track of a goal you have set your sights on and have been working to achieve, it is okay to advocate for yourself and decline.

-5. Be Ready to Go the Extra Mile
+Be Ready TO Go the Extra Mile

-No one is accountable to your career trajectory but you.
+No one is accountable for your career trajectory but you.
 While your HR team or professional coach plays a part in getting you there, in the end, it is up to you to make sure your actions and decisions reflect the path you have envisioned or defined for yourself.
 This may mean going the extra mile, such as taking leadership training programs or seeking out a mentor.
-Things that may not otherwise be mandated by anyone, but are essential to getting you to where you want to go.
+Things that may not otherwise be mandated by anyone but are essential to getting you to where you want to go.